-By default, all Full-Text Search indexes check the stopwords list, to see if any indexed elements contain words on that list.
+By default all Full-Text Search indexes check the stopwords list, to see if any indexed elements contain one of the words on that list.

-Using this list for n-gram indexes isn’t always suitable, for example, any
+Using this list for n-gram indexes isn’t always suitable, as an example, any

 item that contains

 i will be ignored.
 Another word that can’t be

 east, this one will find no matches because

 a is on the

 FTS stopword list.

 To resolve this issue, in Percona Server for MySQL Percona Server 5.7.20-18 a new innodb_ft_ignore_stopwords variable has been implemented which controls whether InnoDB Full-Text Search should ignore stopword list.